Estimating Individual Treatment Effects using Non-Parametric Regression Models: a Review: Estimating CATE

 Versions of T-Learners can be found in many contributions in the literature.
 For instance, \cite{athey_2016}, \cite{lu_sadiq_2018} and \cite{powers_2018} offer some examples employing decision trees, random forests and gradient boosted trees as base-learners respectively.
 In contrast to S-Learners, T-Learners separate the two treatment groups when modelling response variable $Y$, and assume that group-specific conditional average potential outcomes are derived from separate regression models, characterized by different conditional means $f_1(\cdot)$ and $f_0(\cdot)$ and independent error terms $\varepsilon_{1i}$ and $\varepsilon_{0i}$.
 This allows to preserve distributional differences across the two groups that might originate from selection bias, and to take into account different degrees of sparsity and smoothness that vary with $Z$, when regressing $Y$ against $X$.
 On the other hand, a shortcoming of T-Learners is that, as a result of splitting the sample in two, they do not allow sharing common underlying information between the groups when estimating the two surfaces.
 This is particularly not ideal in a scenario where individuals in the two groups share the same distributional characteristics, such as in a randomized study.

 The right panel plot in Figure \ref{STBART} displays a T-Learner BART fit for the conditional means of the two treatment groups $f_1 (\cdot)$ and $f_0 (\cdot)$, on the same one-covariate simulated example of Figure \ref{example}.
-Notice that fitted $\widehat{f}_1 (\cdot)$ and $\widehat{f}_0 (\cdot)$ are differentiated by colors (blue and red dashed lines respectively), emphasizing the fact that T-Learner fits two separate surfaces.
+Notice that fitted $\widehat{f}_1 (\cdot)$ and $\widehat{f}_0 (\cdot)$ are differentiated by colors (blue and red dashed lines respectively), emphasizing the fact that T-Learner fits two separate models with independent error terms.

-T-Learners work particularly well when complexity of the response surface is very different across treatment groups, and so CATE itself turns out to be a rather complex function.
+T-Learners are expected to work particularly well when complexity of the response surface is very different across treatment groups, and so CATE itself turns out to be a rather complex function.
 In addition, as formally derived by \cite{vanderschaar_2018}, T-Learners are expected to do well as sample size $N$ goes to infinity, and more observations per group are available to estimate $f_1 (\cdot)$ and $f_0 (\cdot)$.
 However, this is not usually the case with real world data.
-For example, in presence of imbalanced designs, where one group is larger than the other, splitting the sample in two would leave few observations for the estimation of $f_{Z}$ in the smaller group.
+For example, in presence of highly imbalanced designs, where one group is larger than the other, splitting the sample in two subgroups might leave too few observations for the estimation of $f_{Z}$ in the smaller group.
+In the next subsections we will see how this issue is addressed by other Meta-Learners extending the T-Learner framework (X-Learners and Multitask-Learners).
 On the contrary, T-Learners tend to perform quite poorly in settings where CATE surface is relatively simple and heterogeneity patterns are not so sophisticated, i.e.,~situations where S-Learner usually performs better.
-Hence if subject-matter knowledge suggests that treatment impact is likely to be of significant magnitude, a T-Learner might be the preferred choice.
+Hence if subject-matter knowledge suggests that treatment impact is likely to be significantly complex, a T-Learner might be the preferred choice.